Scorned (2013 film): Plot

 Sadie tells Jennifer the story of her childhood dog.
-She loved the dog but the dog fell in love with her sister, so Sadie drowned her sister.
+She loved the dog but the dog fell in love with her sister, so Sadie drowned her younger sister.
 She adds that she never blamed the dog.
+It is revealed Sadie spent time in an asylum after the police realized her act and repeatedly underwent electroshock therapy until she was 18, explaining her high aggression.
 Upstairs, she tells Kevin that they need to get rid of his wandering eye and partially blinds him.
 Sadie takes Jennifer to a boat, planning to drown her, but Jennifer escapes and intercepts a car, only to find Sadie driving.
 Once caught and driving with Sadie, Jennifer falsely professes her love for Sadie, saying that the affair was to end their relationship so she could be with Sadie.
 Jennifer kisses Sadie and then rolls out of the car in an attempt to get away but hurts herself.
 Sadie gets out of the car and chokes Jennifer, seemingly, to death.

 Driving away, Sadie is pulled over by the police who tell her that a criminal has broken out of jail and she should keep an eye out.
 Jennifer, however, is still alive and stumbles toward the police, only to be hit by an oncoming truck.
 Sadie drives away and, finding the criminal, lets him into the car.
 She proceeds to have sex with him and then kills him, thanking him for being her alibi.
 Driving back to the house, she finds Kevin has broken free and chases him.
 Kevin dodges the bullets she fires and manages to make it to the boat, but dies in the ensuing fight.
 Sadie sets up the scene as if the criminal raped her and killed her boyfriend and tells this to the police, using her mangled fingers, which she also put in the vice, as evidence.
 A few months later, Sadie has a new boyfriend, who is revealed to be cheating on her, too.